Aaron Garcia is a filmmaker from Los Angeles, CA.

 Adam Fletcher is a 31 year old bald Englishman.
 After several years in his adopted Berlin, he’d consider himself almost German, were it not for continued inability to separate his Akkusativ from his Dativ and his plastic recycling from his paper.
 He’s the three time Spiegel best-selling author of "How to be German", "Denglisch for Better Knowers" and the new "Make Me German".

 Andrew Stoyanoff is a writer and editor based in Berlin, Germany.
-Originally from southern California, he cites language, travel and culture among his reasons for getting out of bed in the morning.

 Anna Hartley is an Australian writer based in Paris who writes about travel, sports and lifestyle.
 She moved to Paris in 2011 and still hasn’t gotten around to visiting the Garnier Opera.